 Welcome to Adventures in Flavor!
-Over 300 varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
+Hundreds of varieties of apples are here at the farm, in a wide range of colors, sizes, and (most importantly!) flavor.
 Most of the varieties are either very new or heritage/antique varieties.
 We will continue to update descriptions and pictures as young trees start producing.

 - Many of our apple varieties are available in limited quantities and will not be available at all farmers' market or CSA pickup location sites.

-Sweet-tart apple with an unusual but good fruity flavor and a firm moderately breaking texture.
+Sweet-tart apple with a rich, spicy, fruity flavor and a firm, moderately-breaking texture.
 A Swiss apple similar to Baldwin.
-Ripens in late October.
 Circa 1880s.
+Ripens Early November.

 Fairly sweet, thick skin and hard flesh conceal luscious fruit flavors.
 Ripens mid-September.
 A NSO developed variety from our breeding program.

 Sweet, slightly spicy flavor, with a firm non-breaking texture.
 Unknown date of origin.
 Ripens in early October.